pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

     <ul class="task-bullet">
         <li>

-Add the parameter full description and name, provided by the parameters metadata table, to the measurements table
+Add the parameters' full description and name, provided by the parameters metadata table, to the measurements table.

 .. warning::
     The air quality parameters metadata are stored in a data file